Morgan Szymanski - Guitar Landscapes & Soundscapes at St Stephen’s church

 Headfirst Editor's Pick

 "Unmissable classical guitar from the Mexican maestro en route to international acclaim.
-We’re lucky to have Morgan Szymanski in town, lending the romantic timbres of South American folk to the refined airs of contemporary composers in dazzling displays of deft fretwork.
+We’re lucky to have Morgan Szymanski in town, lending the romantic timbres of South American folksong to the refined airs of contemporary composers in dazzling displays of deft fretwork.
 A revelation FFO: John Williams, Leo Brouwer, Julian Bream, Antonio Lauro."

 Join the Headfirst mailing list for our unbiased recommendations.